UPDATED: JULY 25, 2022 | 2 MIN READ

 eSmart – Okay with going paperless and keeping all of your policy documents online?
 If so, Allstate will treat you to this additional discount.

-Utility – If your utility vehicle was made prior to the year 2002, you might qualify for another discount of up to 15%.
+Utility – If your utility vehicle was made before the year 2002, you might qualify for another discount of up to 15%.

 Premier – Is your driving record clean of incidents for the last three years?
-You could save up to 25%, or potentially more if your good driving has gone on even longer.
+You could save up to 25% or more if your good driving has gone on even longer.

 These special programs and benefits are available from Allstate: